devitocodes/devito/docker/README.md

 #### AMD

-Unlike NVIDIA, AMD does not require an additional docker setup and runs with the standard docker.
+Unlike NVidia, AMD does not require an additional docker setup and runs with the standard docker.
 You will however need to pass some flags so that the image is linked to the GPU devices.
 You can find a short walkthrough in these [AMD notes](https://developer.amd.com/wp-content/resources/ROCm%20Learning%20Centre/chapter5/Chapter5.3_%20KerasMultiGPU_ROCm.pdf) for their tensorflow GPU docker image.

 **Notes**: